Two types of bradycardia:

 - Third-degree AV block complete block

-AV blocks are caused by a disruption of the electrical conduction system through the AV node.
+AV blocks are caused by disrupting the electrical conduction system through the AV node.
 Some AV blocks may be present in healthy children.
 The identification of the specific AV block will help direct the care of the child.
 See the following pages for an overview of each specific AV block:

 The initial interventions within the bradycardia algorithm for all infants and children with symptomatic bradycardia include the following: